 If you’re looking for a kid friendly cruise, Disney is probably one of the first cruise lines that comes to mind.
 They’ve got fantastic entertainment, kids clubs and let’s not forget character meets to make even the youngest cruiser happy.

 Disney Cruise Line is also one of the pricier cruise options out there.
-Now that kids are back in school, it is a more affordable time to cruise with Disney but if you’re looking for even more savings, here’s a few ways to reduce the cost of a DCL family cruise vacation:
+Sailing during the school year is definitely a good way to save with Disney but if you’re looking for even more savings, here’s a few ways to reduce the cost of a DCL family cruise vacation.

 1. Choose an Inside Cabin

 Inside cabins are always the cheapest on any cruise line.
 Disney Dream and Disney Fantasy have magical portholes in their inside staterooms so it doesn’t feel as closed in and dark as you may think inside cabins do.
 Here are a few pointers on how to choose a cabin on a Disney cruise ship.

 2. Look for a Restricted Guarantee Room or Secret Rooms

 If you are willing to book last minute (usually 75 days prior to departure) you can choose a “restricted guarantee” room on select sailings.
 You won’t be able to choose your room and you will be assigned a stateroom only a few days prior to sailing.

 We booked an Inside Stateroom (category IGT) 60 days prior to departure and saved around $400 that way.

 There are several restrictions however when booking under this “restricted guarantee” – including full payment due at time of booking, booking is non refundable and non transferable, name changes and stateroom category changes are not allowed after a confirmation number has been issued.